marcona/codjo-tools-github/README.md

       - DONE proxy trace if outside corporate proxy
       - DONE end of line in console are different between os
  - DONE enhance console display
- - deal with external dependencies
-     - avoid if possible external dependencies (actually use egit from eclipse)
  - DONE show the github quota
  - DONE refactoring (package codjo.tools)
  - DONE Avoid delete repo on codjo account
  - DONE add unit tests ... i know its bad ;-)
  - cmd is not generic enough
  - add .cmd(DONE) and .ksh in resource
- - avoid multiple if-else to select method
+ - DONE (but not perfect) avoid multiple if-else to select method
  - use netrc/_netrc by default
  - allow more options (skip proxy, use of _netrc file)
  - error management for program arguments